alexmazzei/TULE/README.md

   1. If you have Allegro common lisp installed, you can use it.
 As alternative, Install clisp.

-  2. The parser can be used in two differen ways: A. by calling the"tule" file from CL interpreter.
+  2. The parser can be used in two differen ways:

+     A. by calling the"tule" file from CL interpreter.
 In this case you can call "tule" lisp file from the CL prompt.
 In order to speed-up the execution you can compile the lisp code by calling the "compile-all" lisp file.

      B. by using a socket based server.
-In this case you can use a graphical viewer ("viewerTULETUT-locale-3001.jar", developed by
+In this case you need to call the server ( "serverStarter.sh" ) and you can use a graphical client ("java -jar viewerTULETUT-locale-3001.jar", developed by
-      Livio Robaldo), or a very basical textual client ("clientParser.lisp").
+     Livio Robaldo), or in alternative a very basical textual client ("clientParser.lisp").

 * NOTE: if you did not meet Leonardo, he was "the" free spirit.
 One